yangtx2009/machine-learning/ComputerVision/2022-12-26-optical-character-recognition.md

 The optical character recognition (OCR) can be divided into two levels:
 - **Text Detection**:
-  merely detect the text regiona, such as CTPN.
+  merely detect the text regions, such as CTPN.
 - **Text Recognition**:
   not only detect the regions but also the contents of texts.
   - Two-stage structure: